emilyclyde/MVPStudio/README.md

 # MVPStudio
+MVP Studio will solve two local community problems/needs:
- I am working with civic groups to help them learn how to own a software project and to deliver a post Hack for a Cause product that civic groups champion to better serve community members.
-I am working open because I want to create a dialogue of engagement with Civic Groups and community members around the Hack for a Cause.
+ 1. MVP Studio is working with civic groups to help them learn how to own a software project and to deliver a post Hack for a Cause product that civic groups champion to better serve community members.
+ 2. MVP Studio is working with under-employed developers and interns to help them gain industry experience building and shipping a product.